tal4562/Smith-Chart-Simulator/README.md

 The generator is at z = - l.

 The reflected wave has a negative sign in its exponential term, while the forward-propagating wave has a positive sign.

-## Single Stub Matching
+## GUI Explanation ##

-**In both files the code saves the last impedance and gamma for mirror and rotation.**
+In both files the code saves the last impedance and gamma for mirror and rotation.

  In case you closed the figure just open a new chart you should remain on the currect gamma and Z.

+there is an option to delete the first point, circle or arc that were plotted in order to clear the plot.

+## Single Stub Matching ##

 The GUI for matching with a single stub or without a stub: